-^{} We are providing this and other internet addresses solely for the information of investors.
+\ We are providing this and other internet addresses solely for the information of investors.
 We do not intend these internet addresses to be active links and we are not using references to these addresses to incorporate additional information into this Offering Circular or any Supplement, except as specifically stated in this Offering Circular.

-- All documents that Fannie Mae files with the SEC pursuant to Section 13(a), 13(c) or 14 of the Exchange Act after the date of this Offering Circular and prior to the termination of the offering of the related Certificates. - Fannie Mae's current Fannie Mae Guaranteed Mortgage Pass-Through Certificates (Single-Family Residential Mortgage Loans) Prospectus, Fannie Mae Guaranteed MBS Pass-Through Securities (Mega Certificates) Prospectus and Fannie Mae Guaranteed Single-Family REMIC Pass-Through Certificates Prospectus and any related supplements, and other Fannie Mae offering documents related to Fannie Mae-issued securities underlying Commingled Certificates.
+- Fannie Mae's most recent Annual Report on Form 10-K, filed with the SEC. - All other reports Fannie Mae has filed with the SEC pursuant to Section 13(a) of the Exchange Act since the end of the year covered by that Form 10-K. - All documents that Fannie Mae files with the SEC pursuant to Section 13(a), 13(c) or 14 of the Exchange Act after the date of this Offering Circular and prior to the termination of the offering of the related Certificates. - Fannie Mae's current Fannie Mae Guaranteed Mortgage Pass-Through Certificates (Single-Family Residential Mortgage Loans) Prospectus, Fannie Mae Guaranteed MBS Pass-Through Securities (Mega Certificates) Prospectus and Fannie Mae Guaranteed Single-Family REMIC Pass-Through Certificates Prospectus and any related supplements, and other Fannie Mae offering documents related to Fannie Mae-issued securities underlying Commingled Certificates.